microsoft/Nonprofits/ProductsAndServices/ActivisimAndAwareness/SocialListening/KeywordSentimentAnalysis/Microsoft-NewsTemplate/README.md

 ### Introduction

 The Bing News template spins up a sophisticated search solution, finding you the most relevant articles using machine learning techniques.
 The template stands up an end-to-end solution that finds articles via the Bing News API, enriches the data using machine learning and stores these enrichments in Azure SQL.
-Users can then use pre-built Power BI reports that leverage Microsoft research technology to start exploring the data and finding articles most relevant to them.
+Users can then use pre-built Power BI reports that leverage Microsoft technology to start exploring the data and finding articles most relevant to them.
-The template is aimed at anyone who is interesting in finding articles relevant to their chosen search query.
-It supports multiple personas ranging from a product manager keeping a pulse on the market to a ministry official interested in tracking the media’s reactions to recent policy announcements.
+The template is aimed at nonprofit oganizations who are interested in finding articles relevant to their chosen search query.
+It supports multiple nonprofit segments, ranging from, a conservation organziations tracking violations in regulations, to an advocacy organization monitoring hate speech being reported.
-The following document provides a walkthrough of the architecture, a deep dive into every component, comments on customizability as well as information on additional topics like estimated costs.
-For any questions not covered in this document, please contact the team at <PBISolnTemplates@microsoft.com>
+This document provides a walkthrough of the architecture, a deep dive into every component, comments on customizability as well as information on additional topics like estimated costs.
+For any questions not covered in this document, please contact the team at <tsiazure@microsoft.com>.

 ### Architecture